Fed proposes two-tier capital regulation for insurance firms

 The Fed currently oversees roughly one quarter of the $8 trillion U.S. insurance industry.

-MetLife Inc (MET.N), the largest U.S. life insurer, was previously categorized as systemically important, but a federal judge struck down that designation in March.
+MetLife Inc, the largest U.S. life insurer, was previously categorized as systemically important, but a federal judge struck down that designation in March.
 The U.S. government has appealed.